Skip to content

 Mutual consent (§ 3301(c)): Both spouses sign affidavits consenting to the divorce after 90 days from filing and service of the complaint.
 This is the fastest path.
 If both parties agree, the divorce can be finalized as soon as the 90-day waiting period expires.
 No hearing required.
 The filing spouse must serve a Notice of Intention to File Praecipe to Transmit Record (Pa.R.C.P.
 1920.42(a)) at least 20 days before transmitting the record to the court for the decree.

 Irretrievable breakdown / separation (§ 3301(d)): One spouse alleges the marriage is irretrievably broken and the parties have lived separate and apart for at least one year.
 The other spouse does not need to agree.
 After the one-year separation, the filing spouse files an affidavit and the court can grant the divorce even over the other spouse's objection.
 The non-filing spouse has the right to file a counter-affidavit denying the marriage is irretrievably broken, which triggers a hearing before the court (Pa.R.C.P.
-1920.42(b)).
+1920.42(c)).

 "Separate and apart" does not require separate residences.
 Under 23 Pa.C.S. § 3103, it means the cessation of cohabitation, whether living in the same residence or not.
 However, proving the separation date when both spouses remain in the same home can create evidentiary complications.